sdvdxl/influxdb.com/content/blog/2015/09/22/monitoring_internal_show_stats.md

 publishdate: 2015-09-22
 ---

 With the 0.9.4 release of InfluxDB comes new [statistics and diagnostics support](https://github.com/influxdb/influxdb/tree/master/monitor).
-This information allows developers and system adminstrators to make better use of their InfluxDB system, diagnose problems, and troubleshoot issues.
+This information allows developers and system administrators to make better use of their InfluxDB system, diagnose problems, and troubleshoot issues.

 This post outlines some of statistics and diagnostics currently gathered by InfluxDB, and some advice on how to work with this information.
 Please note that this functionality is still experimental and is subject to change.